szabgab/perlmaven.com/sites/en/pages/cloud-automation-at-digital-ocean.md

 If I understood it correctly the API allow us to upload the SSH key, but I don't think I need to automate that.
 After all, I only need to upload my key once.
-So I visited the [SSH Keys](https://cloud.digitalocean.com/ssh_keys) menu option, clicked on the big blue button that say
-<b>Add SSH Key</b> entered a name (just for identification in case there are several SSH keys) and copied the
-content of `~/.ssh/id_rsa.pub` from my own machine.
+So I visited the [SSH Keys](https://cloud.digitalocean.com/ssh_keys) menu option, clicked on the big blue button that say **Add SSH Key** entered a name (just for identification in case there are several SSH keys) and copied the content of `~/.ssh/id_rsa.pub` from my own machine.

 Then I had to write some code to get the DigitalOcean ID of this SSH key.